Curricular Practical Training

 Applying for CPT

-You are eligible to apply for CPT if you are enrolled in an externship course, fieldwork based practicum course, or the JD summer course Practicing Law in Another Country.
+You are eligible to apply for CPT if you are enrolled in an externship course, fieldwork based practicum course, or the J.D. summer course Transnational Law Practice Field Study.
 CPT can be authorized for 2Ls, 3Ls, and LL.M. students in a practice-oriented degree track.
-(See page 46 of the Student Handbook for information about practice-oriented LL.M. degree tracks.)
+(See the Student Handbook for information about practice-oriented LL.M. degree tracks.)

-After enrolling in the course, you will need to complete the CPT Request Form.
-Once the form is completed, turn it in along with the following to your international student advisor:
+After enrolling in the course, you will need complete the CPT Request Form.
+Once the form is completed, turn in the following to your international student advisor:

-Unofficial transcript from MyAccess showing enrollment in one of the practicum courses.
-(For courses requiring manual enrollment, you may submit your approval to be enrolled in the course if you have not yet been enrolled by the Registrar's office.)
+- For Practicum Students: Copy of your unofficial transcript from MyAccess.
+(For courses requiring manual enrollment, you may submit your approval to be enrolled in the course if you have not yet been enrolled by the Registrar’s office.)

 Materials may be emailed to your international student advisor or they may be dropped off at the front desk of Graduate Programs (Hotung 5000).